StrixxxHero13/webapp/replit.md

 The system is designed as a monorepo with shared TypeScript definitions, ensuring type safety across the full stack while maintaining clear separation between frontend and backend concerns.

-## Project Status: COMPLETED ✅
+## Project Status: COMPLETED & REFINED ✅

 **Date**: January 24, 2025

-All requested functionality has been implemented and tested:
+All requested functionality has been implemented, tested, and refined:

 ### Completed Features
 - ✅ **Planifier Button**: Schedules maintenance and marks alerts as read